Audit

 The tool you use matters less than the discipline of using it consistently.
 A well-maintained spreadsheet system that is reviewed monthly and updated promptly is more audit-ready than expensive compliance software that nobody uses.
 Start simple, be consistent, and upgrade when your current approach becomes a bottleneck.

 Remember that compliance management tracks your ongoing compliance activities, but it starts with having the right policy documents in place.
-The NDISCompliant SIL Rescue Kit provides the 65 audit-ready documents that define your compliance framework — including the register templates that can serve as your starting point for compliance tracking.
+The NDISCompliant Complete SIL Kit provides the 109 audit-mapped documents that define your compliance framework — including the register templates that can serve as your starting point for compliance tracking.
 And for the documentation that support workers create every shift, the Notes Rewriter ensures progress notes meet audit standards consistently.

 Important: This article provides general guidance about NDIS compliance requirements.
 It is not legal or professional advice.
 Requirements may change as the NDIS Commission updates its policies and Practice Standards.
 Always verify current requirements with the NDIS Quality and Safeguards Commission or a registered NDIS consultant before making compliance decisions.